-East Bay, in Adolphustown, bay of Quinte, is where the forks of the north channel open, decending south-westerly from Hay bay.
+East Bay, in Adolphustown, bay of Quinté, is where the forks of the north channel open, descending south-west-erly from Hay bay.

-East Lake lies between the townships of Marysburgh and Sophiasburgh, immediately to the northeast of little Sandy bay, on lake Ontario.
+East Lake lies between the townships of Marysburgh and Sophiasburgh, immediately to the north-east of little Sandy bay, on lake Ontario.

-Eastern District, the, was originally constituted and erected into a district, by the name of the district of Lunenburgh, in the province of Quebec, by his Excellency Lord Dorchester's Proclamation of the 24th July, 1788, and was taken principally off the west end of the district of Montreal : it received its present name by an act of the Provincial Legislature.
-But the western part, containing the counties of Leeds, Grenville, and Carleton, now forms the district of Johnstown : it is bounded easterly by the province of Lower Canada; southerly by the river St. Lawrence; northerly by the Ottawa river; and westerly by the townships of Nepean, Gower, and Edwardsburgh.
+Eastern District, the, was originally constituted and erected into a district, by the name of the district of Lunenburgh, in the province of Quebec, by His Excellency Lord Dorchester's Proclamation of the 24th July, 1788, and was taken principally off the west end of the district of Montreal: it received its present name by an act of the Provincial Legislature: it is bounded easterly by the province of Lower Canada; southerly by the river St. Lawrence; northerly by the